Sadakatu/RockPaperScissors/README.md

 # RockPaperScissors
-A simple game of Rock Paper Scissors
+A simple game of Rock Paper Scissors.
 Just a fun project